viralshah77/aws-projects/Automate EC2 Instances using Lambda and Eventbridge_ReadMe.md

 5. Click "Next"
 6. Under Policy Name , type "LambdaStartAndStop" and click on "CreatePolicy"
-7. Go back to previous tab where we create IAM role and select "LambdaStartAndStop" policy we just create.
+7. Go back to previous tab where we created the IAM role and select "LambdaStartAndStop" policy we just created.
 Click on Next
 8. Name the role as "EC2StartStopLambdaRole".
 So now Lambda can assume this role and can stop/ start Lambda function

 ###### Create a Lambda function to ***Stop instances***